Economy of Romania: Physical infrastructure

 The volume of traffic in Romania, especially goods transportation, has increased in recent years due to its strategic location in South-East Europe.
 In the past few decades, much of the freight traffic shifted from rail to road.
 A further strong increase of traffic is expected in the future.

-As of December 2020, 914 km of motorways are in use with a small portion of Lugoj-Deva (between Margina and Holdea)to be finished while Sibiu-Pitesti is still tendering.
-The railway network, which was significantly expanded during the Communist years, is the fourth largest in Europe.
+As of 11 July 2025, there are 1,314.472 km of highways in service (of which 1,181.435 km motorways and 133.037 km expressways), with another 753.882 km with signed contracts in various stages of execution, and another 669.3 km being tendered (29 May 2025).

 Bucharest is the only city in Romania which has an underground railway system, comprising both the Bucharest Metro and the light rail system managed by Regia Autonomă de Transport București.
 Although construction was planned to begin in 1941, due to geo-political factors, the Bucharest Metro was only opened in 1979.
-Now it is one of the most accessed systems of the Bucharest public transport network with an average ridership of 800,000 passengers during the workweek.
-In total, the network is 71 km long and has 53 stations.
+The Bucharest Metro system is 80.1 km long and has 64 stations.
+The Bucharest Metro has five lines (M1, M2, M3, M4, and M5).
+The newest metro line, M5, was opened in 2020.
+A sixth metro line, M6 line, is currently under construction.
+A second metro system, the Cluj-Napoca Metro, is under construction.

 Sectors of the economy

+In 2022, the sector with the highest number of companies registered in Romania is Services with 351,621 companies followed by Retail Trade with 239,404 companies.